 If you are going through a divorce or separation you will need to come to an agreement about your finances.
-You can do this with, or without the help of solicitors, although you may wish to take advice on your options and make sure any agreement you reach without the help of a family solicitor is confirmed in writing and, if advised, made into a court order.
+You can do this with, or without the help of solicitors, although you may wish to take advice on your options and make sure any agreement you reach is confirmed in writing and, if advised, made into a court order.

 Agreeing a divorce settlement without solicitors

 You may be able to come to a mutually acceptable agreement about your family finances without the help of a solicitor.
 It is, however, very important to consider the following:

 - Is the proposed settlement fair?